cuelang/cuelang.org/content/en/docs/concepts/logic.md

    This is why CUE adds defaults.

 <li> Detection of structural cycles (an occurs check)
-   is not yet implemented, and thus printing inifinite structures will still result in a loop.
+   is not yet implemented, and thus printing infinite structures will still result in a loop.
 </ol>
 </small>